-INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective I.1 2011-2012 FALL: PLANNING SPRING: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION population in comparison to fall 2010 proportions.
-Fall Outcome Measure Outcome Measure Outcome Measure A student-recruitment campaign targeted to underserved students Proportion of underserved students enrolled in spring 2013 and fall 2013 Proportion of underserved students enrolled in spring 2014 Spring Outcome Measure Proportion of underserved students enrolled in fall 2012
+INSTITUTIONAL OBJECTIVE OUTCOMES Institutional Objective I.1 Increase the diversity of the student 2011-2012 FALL: PLANNING SPRING: IMPLEMENTATION 2012-2013: IMPLEMENTATION 2013-2014: IMPLEMENTATION population in comparison to fall 2010 proportions.
+Fall Outcome Measure A student-recruitment campaign targeted to underserved students Spring Outcome Measure Proportion of underserved students enrolled in fall 2012 Outcome Measure Proportion of underserved students enrolled in spring 2013 and fall 2013 Outcome Measure Proportion of underserved students enrolled in spring 2014

-ACTION PLAN FOR INSTITUTIONAL OBJECTIVE I.1 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT 1.1.1 In collaboration with the Coordinator of School Relations & Diversity Outreach develop a student recruitment campaign targeted to underserved students VP, Instructional Services and VP, Student Services • November 1, 2011 \$0 The Office of School Relations and Diversity Outreach has, in collaboration with the GEAR UP grant, prepared a plan to work with elementary and middle school students and parents.
-Strategies include: Presenting to parent organizations, school assemblies, parent night events Offering parent information sessions on preparing children for college Exploring involvement with Reality Changers Parent Events GEAR UP partnership with Oceanside Unified Billingual presentations; Latino themed events Presentations and events to occur prior to Spring 2012 semester I.1.2.
-Implement the plan for spring enrollment Coordinator of School Relations & Diversity Outreach November 2011- January 2012 February- August 2012 October 2012- January 2013 February- August 2013 October 2013- January 2014 TBD The recruitment plan for targeting underserved students was developed in fall 2011, with implementation plans occuring prior to spring semester 2012.
-Spring semester 2012 outcomes will be assessed in Fall 2012.
+ACTION PLAN FOR INSTITUTIONAL OBJECTIVE 1.1 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT I.1.1 In collaboration with the Coordinator of School Relations & Diversity Outreach develop a student recruitment campaign targeted to underserved students VP, Instructional Services and VP, Student Services • November 1, 2011 \$0 The Office of School Relations and Diversity Outreach has, in collaboration with the GEAR UP grant, prepared a plan to work with elementary and middle school students and parents.
+Strategies include: • Presenting to parent organizations, school assemblies, parent night events • Offering parent information sessions on preparing children for college • Exploring involvement with Reality Changers Parent Events • GEAR UP partnership with Oceanside Unified • Billingual presentations; Latino themed events Presentations have been made throughout the district and a new School Relations/Diversity Outreach Coordinator was hired in July 2013 to increase relationships with diverse populations in the district.

+ACTION PLAN FOR INSTITUTIONAL OBJECTIVE I.1 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT I.1.2.
+Implement the plan for spring enrollment Coordinator of School Relations & Diversity Outreach November 2011- January 2012 February- August 2012 October 2012- January 2013 February- August 2013 October 2013- January 2014 TBD The recruitment plan for targeting underserved students was developed in fall 2011, with implementation plans occurring prior to spring semester 2012.
+Spring semester 2012 outcomes will be assessed in fall 2012.
+Plans for targeting underserved students are being carried out.
 The goal is to improve the high school capture rate.

-ACTION PLAN FOR INSTITUTIONAL OBJECTIVE I.1 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT 1.1.3.
-Each semester collaborate with the Coordinator of School Relations & Diversity Outreach to assess the effectiveness of the recruitment plan and revise the plan as warranted VP, Instructional Services and VP, Student Services February 2012 September 2012 February 2013 September 2013 February 2014 \$0 A meeting with the Coordinator of School Relations and Diversity Outreach was held in February, 2012 to assess the recruitment plan to date.
-Spring 2012 outcomes will be assessed in Fall 2012.
-Spring 2012 outcomes will be assessed in Fall 2012.
+High School capture rates will be assessed annually and adjustments to recruitment efforts will be made as necessary.
+High School capture rates will be assessed annually and adjustments to recruitment efforts will be made as necessary.
+I.1.3.
+Each semester collaborate with the Coordinator of School Relations & Diversity Outreach to assess the effectiveness of the recruitment plan and revise the plan as warranted VP, Instructional Services and VP, Student Services February 2012September 2012February 2013September 2013February 2014 \$0 A meeting with the Coordinator of School Relations and Diversity Outreach was held in February, 2012 to assess the recruitment plan to date.
+Spring 2012 outcomes will be assessed in fall 2012.
+Spring outcomes assessed during the following fall terms.
 I.1.4.
 Determine which elements of the plan will be institutionalized VP, Instructional Services and VP, Student Services • February 2014 TBD